polyfy/polylith/readme.md

 └── readme.md      # documentation
 ```

-This directory structure is here to improve our day to day life.
+A workspace’s directory structure is designed to make a Polylith project as easy to navigate
+and work with as possible.
+It helps us to understand and find all our service-level building blocks,
-It helps us finding things and to reason about the system at a higher level.
+which lets us reason about the system at a higher level.

-Each top directory is responsible for its own part of a Polylith system.
+Each top-level directory contains a specific type of Polylith concept.
-A `base` exposes a public API.
-A `component` is responsible for a specific domain
+A `base` is a building block that exposes a public API to external systems.
-or part of the system.
+A `component` is a building block for encapsulating a specific domain or part of the system/service.
-A `project` specifies our deployable artifacts and what components, bases and libraries they contain.
+A `project` specifies our deployable artifacts and what components, bases, and libraries they contain.
 Finally, we have the `development` project (`development` + `deps.edn`)
-that are used to work with the code.
+that we use to work with the code in one place.

-The structure will give new developers a quick idea of what the system does at a higher level.
+This structure gives a consistent shape to all Polylith projects, and ensures that both new developers
+and veterans can quickly understand and start working with systems that are new to them.
-We think you will soon begin to love it!
+We think you will soon fall in love with the power and simplicity the Polylith structure gives to your projects!

 The `bases`, `components` and `projects` directories also contain a `.keep` file, which can be removed
 as soon as we add something to these directories.